jbrendel/ansible_cluster_setup/README.md

 Todo
 ----
-- Create local copy of dynamic inventory (for ongoing maintenance).
 - Better handling of Django settings files (use environment variables, rather than patching).
 - Make sure only running appservers are added to load balancing group.